 The 7Artisans 35mm f1.2 is a compact APS-C lens designed for mirrorless cameras.
 It’s constructed with an all-metal housing and a 9-blade rounded aperture with only 6 elements.
 I wouldn’t consider this a pancake but it’s very short.

 Performance according to specs isn’t great, but the lens has some very beautiful character, especially wide open.
 So far, this is my favorite 7Artisans lens and it’s a lot of fun to use!

 Focal Length: 35mm equivalent to 50mm on APS-C cameras

 Construction: Aluminum body with a copper core

 Filter Threads: 43mm

-Pros: Fast, Small, Nice sharpness when stopped down, Very nice Bokeh, Decent resistance to flaring and chromatic aberrations
+Pros: Fast, Small, Nice sharpness when stopped down, Very nice bokeh, Good chromatic aberrations control

 Oh man, where can I start, 7Artisans lenses are always packed with surprises when unboxing.
 With this lens, the rear element was completely covered with some strange speckled oil that took me awhile to get off.
 I’m not even sure how it happened.
 Maybe it was a cleaning solution someone forgot to wipe off, or it was part of a lens coating, I’m not sure, but the lens was unharmed by whatever it was.